BalbekovAD/hello-world-plugin/README.md

 You need more `Hello world` in your life?
 You've come to the right place!

-This lets you trigger `Hello World` notification in as many ways as possible.
+This plugin lets you trigger `Hello World` notification in as many ways as possible.

 Currently supported:
 - In `Find action` (default shortcut is `Ctrl+Shift+A`) search for `Show Hello World`